amnesica/BelugaProject/doc/INSTALL.md

    You can ignore this error if you don't have a flightroute.csv file.

 5. When Beluga Project is installed and is running go to `<system-prod-ip>:8090` in your browser.
+On first run after installation it may take up to about 3 minutes until all aircrafts are visible.
 If you just want to test the project, enable the Opensky-Network functionality in the settings menu (an Opensky-Network account is needed).

 6. Operation and Maintenance

    Executing
    ```
    $ ./run.sh
    ```
    will show some options for troubleshooting, operation and **database maintanance**. `Important:` If you installed docker only for root user, you need to execute the command with `sudo` privilege.
    ```
    Usage: ./run.sh command
    commands: